cviedmai/queue-client-ruby/readme.md

 An optional payload parameter can be supplied:

     queue_service.create_message(:application, '38a', {name: 'gaia'})

+This will create a message in the queue that looks like:

+    {action: 'create', resource: 'application', id: '38a', payload: {name: 'gaia'} }

 ### Bulk write
 Multiple events can be sent at once: